Flows

 Completing Flow Logs

-Traces must be marked as complete once all relevant Logs have been added.
+Flow Logs can be marked as complete in order to prevent further Logs from being added to the trace.
 The flow decorator will mark a trace as complete when the function returns.

 Monitoring Evaluator on Humanloop